 James Boaden is a Lecturer in History of Art at the University of York.
 His research focuses on American art from the mid-twentieth century, and looks in particular at the crossover between experimental film culture and the art world during that period.

-Jonathan Law is a filmmaker, researcher and lecturer who completed his PhD on multisensory cinema at University of Kent in 2015.
+Jonathan Law is a filmmaker, researcher and lecturer who is working with the Centre on a freelance basis.
+He completed his PhD on multisensory cinema at University of Kent in 2015.
 He previously studied fine art and cultural studies at the London Consortium, University of Wolverhampton and Birmingham Institute of Art and Design.
 His most recent film Trewyn Studio, made in collaboration with Helena Bonett, focuses on Barbara Hepworth’s studio and museum in St Ives, Cornwall.

 Robin Muir, Under the Influence: John Deakin, Photography and the Lure of Soho (London: Art/Books, 2014), 23.1